arnav-agrawal/excalibur-alpha/README.md

-# Cthluhu
+# EXCALIBUR

-An open-source project for calculating molecular cross-sections
+An open-source project for calculating molecular and atomic cross sections for exoplanet atmospheres.